pskugit/evolution-simulation/README.md

 ![](/screenshots/ls4.jpg?raw=true "Optional Title")

-Agents are equipped with 13 sensors that form the input variable for the neural network:
+Agents are equipped with 13 sensors that form the input vector for the neural network:

 1. _health_: the current health percentage (also mirrored in the agents color intensity)
 2. _speed_: the current speed (relative to max_speed)